 Borrowers with LendingClub loans for debt consolidation can even allow LendingClub to pay creditors directly on their behalf.

 Some lenders are able to fund bank accounts the same day of loan approval.
-LendingClub falls short here, depositing loan funds within 48 hours.
+LendingClub falls short here, depositing loan funds within 48 hours on average.
 However, this is middle of the road; some lenders take even longer.